We're now on Instagram #scummtb

 One that we're aware of include a Friday Night Social Ride at Cabbage Tree Lane - this is a great family affair and usually occurs during dailight saving times - it often moves to a Saturday arvo in Winter (the location can change too).

 Occasionally SCUM will organise a specific Social Event; members will be able to ride for free but non members will have to pay a small participation fee.
 These will be advertised on the Event Info page from time to time and the SCUM Facebook page.
-Having said that every SCUM event has a social aspect with many being followed by a BBQ and a chance for riders to share tails and tell stories.
+Having said that every SCUM event has a social aspect with most being followed by a BBQ and a chance for riders to share tails and tell stories.

 Some Not So Fine Print: